 Jaelyn is the director of the Museum and Field Studies Program and curator of fossil vertebrates at the University of Colorado Museum of Natural History, and a professor in the Department of Geological Sciences at the University of Colorado, Boulder.
 Her research concentrates on the study of ancient mammals during past intervals of climate change.

-In case you missed it, on our kick-off weekend we hosted six live panels with our DinoFest paleontologists, who introduced their work and answered questions from the audience.
-See the recorded sessions on Youtube by following the links below.
+On our kick-off weekend we hosted six live panels with our DinoFest paleontologists, who introduced their work and answered questions from the audience.
+See the recorded sessions below.

 Keep Exploring Paleontology at NHMU